delftswa2017/desosa2017/matplotlib/chapter.md

 The power versus interest relation of the stakeholders are shown in [Figure 2](#fig-power) and are classified into 4 categories :

-- **Low power and low interest** : Github and the Python Software Foundation are stakeholders who do not have any control over Matplotlib, and do not have a significant role in the development of Matplotlib.
+- **Low power and low interest** : GitHub is a stakeholder who does not has any control over Matplotlib, and does not has a significant role in the development of Matplotlib.

 - **Low power and high interest** : Users, competitors, and community developers of Matplotlib are stakeholders who follow the latest development of Matplotlib and are active in the discussion of Matplotlib, but they do not have significant power to directly change the Matplotlib system.

-- **High power and low interest** : NumFOCUS is a stakeholder who directly affects development of Matplotlib, but it only provides funding without restricting the development.
+- **High power and low interest** : NumFOCUS and the Python Software Foundation (PSF) are stakeholders who directly affect the development of Matplotlib.
+NumFOCUS though only provides funding without restricting the development of Matplotlib, while the PSF develops Python which in turn directly affects Matplotlib itself.
+For both stakeholders, Matplotlib is only one of the few projects they affect and are not their main interest.

 - **High power and high interest** : [Michael Droettboom](https://github.com/mdboom) and [Thomas A. Caswell](https://github.com/tacaswell) are the lead developers of Matplotlib.
 Along with other core developers, they have significant interest and power in developing Matplotlib.